bbauska/W3Cx-3of5/README.md

 <!--~~~~~~~~~~~~ 40. example of summary details elements from the w3c specs (59) ~~~~~~~~~~~~~~~-->
 <p align="center">
 <img src="./images/image040.webp?raw=true"
-   alt="Example of summary details elements from the W3C specification." width="35%">
+  title="Example of summary details elements from the W3C specification" alt="Example of summary details elements from the W3C specification." width="35%" />
 &nbsp;
 <br/>